 - The survivors in The Island (2005) have these as part of their names, although it apparently takes place in a future where Golf and Hotel have been replaced by the more sci-fi-sounding Gamma and Halo.

 - George Clooney's character in The Men Who Stare at Goats.
 "We're Oscar Mike.
 That's 'on the move' soldier."
 Approximately coincides with the popularity of Generation Kill and Modern Warfare 2.

 - In Star Trek (2009), Chekov's includes "victor" twice.
 The computer still doesn't understand him due to his accent.

 - In Star Trek: First Contact, Picard's, Crusher's and Worf's command authorization codes feature "tango," "charlie" and "echo" respectively.
 Picard's also includes "alpha," but it's most likely the Greek letter since Crusher's and Worf's feature "beta" and "gamma" in the same character position of their respective codes.

 - The highway patrol in Super Troopers use a unique version when reading license plates over the radio.
 With inherently funny words like "eunuch".

-- In the 2010 The A-Team movie, Face uses "Alpha Mike Foxtrot", standing in for "Adios, Mother Fucker" (the full form of which, except for its final use, is hidden by a Sound Effect Bleep).
+- In the 2010 The A-Team movie, Face uses "Alfa Mike Foxtrot", standing in for "Adios, Mother Fucker" (the full form of which, except for its final use, is hidden by a Sound-Effect Bleep).